uc-cdis/gdc-cohort-copilot/README.md

 ## Cohort-LLM

-In addition to the containerized application, we also include our source code for developing and evaluating **Cohort-LLM**, the generative language model powering the GDC-Cohort-Pilot.
+In addition to the containerized application, we also include our source code for developing and evaluating **Cohort-LLM**, the generative language model powering the GDC Cohort Copilot.
 In order, the steps for our experiments are:
 1. Setup and activate development environment
     ```
     conda env create -f env.yaml